jmiemirza/Meta-Prompting/readme.md

 The category-level 2.5M VLM prompts for 20 datasets are provided in the `Meta-Prompting/descriptions` directory.
-This is required to run the MPVR experiments.
 To generate the VLM prompts yourself for the datasets, please run the files for the individual dataset files present in the `Meta-Prompting/generate` directory.